 Incorporate Retinol into your skincare routine.
 Retinol/retinoids are a potent form of vitamin A commonly used to treat an array of skin issues — including dark spots.
 This super active antioxidant increases cell turnover, leading to smoother, brighter skin.
 They are available in Rx form (retinoids) or OTC (retinol), and a high concentration of retinol can cause irritation.
 If you are a first time retinol user, we have the perfect solution for you: Youth Fairy retinol moisturizer contains a small yet highly effective dose of retinol to visibly brighten and tighten your skin.

 Frequently Asked Questions About How to Lighten the Appearance of Dark Spots

 Why do dark spots happen?

 Dark spots happen because UV rays from the sun cause our pigment cells (melatonic) in our skin to rush to form to protect it from UV radiation.
 This radiation can reach both our top layer of skin and our deeper layers of skin.
 Tans and burns are the immediate effect, while dark spots are the damage deeper in our skin that we later begin to see as we age.

 How do you prevent dark spots?

-The best way to prevent dark spots is to stay out of the sun as much as possible, and use sunblock everyday.
-If you are out in the sun be sure to use protective clothing lik, big hats, and cover ups.
-And whatever you do, to NOT use a tanning bed!
+The best way to prevent dark spots is to stay out of the sun as much as possible and use sunblock everyday.
+Wear protective clothing and never use a tanning bed.

 How do you visibly get rid of dark spots?

 There are several solutions to visibly getting rid of dark spots.
 The best way is to use a vitamin C serum which works to brighten skin and minimize the look of dark spots.
-Another option is using a product with retinol which contains vitamin A and can also help reduce the appearance of dark spots!
+Another option is using a product with retinol, which is known to visibly reduce unwanted spots.